MarcusMLarsson/Azure-Data-Factory-Demo/readme.md

   <p> The Integration Runtime (IR) is the compute infrastructure used by Azure Data Factory </p>
   <li> <b>Triggers </b></li>
   <p> A trigger determines when a pipeline needs to be run. </p>
+    <li> <b>Templates </b></li>
+  <p> Templates are predefined Azure Data Factory pipelines that allow you to get started quickly with Data Factory.
+Templates are useful when you're new to Data Factory and want to get started quickly. </p>
   </ul>
 <h3> Delivering a Modern Data Warehouse with Azure Data Factory</b></h3>